The first thing you discover about Karl Wienhold is that he can talk. Fast. And it’s all about coffee.

 I can almost taste the sunlight.

-Written by A. Scoville-Weaver, with thanks to Karl Wienhold of Direct Origin Trading.
+With thanks to Karl Wienhold of Direct Origin Trading.
 Direct Origin Trading will be at the New York Coffee Festival September 16th-18th.
 All image credit: Karl Wienhold.

 Direct Origin Trading is a sponsor of Perfect Daily Grind.
 This interview was conducted in accordance with our editorial policies, and Direct Origin Trading has had no greater influence on the final copy than any of our other interviewees.